facebookarchive/WEASEL/README.md

    Group 5 is already deprecated and recommended against.
    I call this bad decision "Group 1".
 2. We use random.randint() for the exponent `a` instead of a CSPRNG.
-3. We use os.urandom() for IV generation instead of a CSPRNG.
-4. We use os.urandom() for session ID and stream ID generation instead of a PRNG or UUID.
-In general urandom is a trustworthy enough source, but we are operating in a high level language on systems we can't trust.
+3. We use a small amount of data from os.urandom() for session ID and stream ID generation instead of a UUID, meaning collisions are likely.
+We account for this by retrying until we get an ID that isn't being used.
-5. The AES-CTR cipher is re-initialized with the same IV (which is long lived like the session key) for every stream.
+4. The AES-CTR cipher is re-initialized with the same IV (which is long lived like the session key) for every stream.
 This means that the same plaintext in the same position across streams will produce the same ciphertext.
-6. In AES-CTR the IV is correctly called a nonce, but in our implementation we aren't using the number once so it would be a bit rude to call it that.
+5. In AES-CTR the IV is correctly called a nonce, but in our implementation we aren't using the number once so it would be a bit rude to call it that.

 ### Streams